Uribouz/badminton-matching-app/README.md

 13. Improve UI
 16. Improve add function to set only selected players into a match
 8. can add courts depends on how many players
+17. In match-list view, when adding new player, new players should use least players played rounds as initial.